bruxodasilva/bruxodasilva.github.io/legal/gpsconnected-privacy.md

 This app does not collect any personally identifiable information.

+This app collects location information, for example in the form of GPS signals.
+This location information there not leave the device, nor is it shared with any third party service.

 The app does use third party services that may collect information used to identify you.

 Link to privacy policy of third party service providers used by the app